JdeRobot/RoboticsAcademy/docs/InstructionsForDevelopers.md

 cp compose_cfg/<your desired compose cfg> docker-compose.yaml
 ```

-Feel free to study the configs, and adapt/create new ones suitable for your needs
+Feel free to study the configs, and adapt/create new ones suitable for your needs.

+__*NOTE*__: As a Windows user, if you are willing to use GPU acceleration, there is a docker-compose file prepared for that BUT ONLY AVAILABLE with Nvidia GPUs (and WSL).
+Visit the following links [WSL + CUDA](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl), [WSL + Docker Desktop](https://docs.docker.com/desktop/features/wsl) to set-up Nvidia CUDA on WSL.

 7) Start Docker Compose
 ```